Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/importing/microscope-files.md

    - ImageXpress
    - (OME)-TIFF files
    - And many more through Bio-Formats
+   - Tiff files EVOS microscope - some exported datasets from the EVOS microscope give issues when importing into OMERO.
+Please reach out so we can help you to resolve the issue.
-   - Incucyte archive(s) - these files cannot imported into OMERO.
+   - - Incucyte archive(s) - these files cannot imported into OMERO.
 We have developed a converter in Python which allows conversion of Incucyte exports to OME-TIFF or OME-zarr.
 You can find more information via the following link, but feel free to contact for help.
 [NL-Bioimaging/biomero-converter](https://github.com/NL-BioImaging/biomero-converter )

 ## Import Guidelines